Top 10 Most Overrated MMA Fighters

 Brock is easily the most overrated fighter of all time.

-How is 8-3 a good record?
-He also has no skill.
+How is an 8-3 record considered good?
+He also has no real skill.

 He's just never looked too impressive against prime fighters.